 The better-than-expected results stand in contrast with an official survey published on Thursday, which showed China's factory activity shrank for the sixth straight month in October.

 Meanwhile, the U.S. Federal Reserve on Wednesday lowered its policy rate by a quarter of a percentage point.
-But the central bank signalled there would be no further cuts unless the economy takes a turn for the worse.
+But the central bank signaled there would be no further cuts unless the economy takes a turn for the worse.

-"The gold market looks pretty strong in the near-term given fresh uncertainty around the trade war and economic data from the U.S. confirming the slowdown still lingering," said Janie Simpson, managing director at ABC Bullion.
+"The gold market looks pretty strong in the near term given fresh uncertainty around the trade war and economic data from the U.S. confirming the slowdown still lingering," said Janie Simpson, managing director at ABC Bullion.

 A flattening yield curve indicates market participants believe the U.S. Federal Reserve may be pausing its interest rate cuts too soon.